 ABOUT THE STUDY

 The results are based on Caliber’s real-time tracker that measures public perceptions of the most prominent companies in Denmark on a daily basis.
-The scores underpinning the ranking are based on the average responses to 2 separate questions presented on a 1-7 scale: to what extent respondents trust and like each company.
+The scores underpinning the ranking are based on the average responses to 2 separate questions presented on a 1-7 scale: To what extent do respondents trust and like each company?
 The scores are then normalized into a 0-100 scale without any weighting or adjustments.
-The 2019 full year results are based on more than 67.000 evaluations from approx. 8.100 unique respondents.
+The 2019 full-year results are based on more than 67,000 evaluations from approx. 8.100 unique respondents.
 The results represent the Danish population along key demographic indicators.
-As the data is collected continuously on a daily basis, rather than at one point in time as is often the case in comparable studies, results can be seen as being representative of all news and activities that occurred throughout the year.
-All results shown in the Top 100 ranking can be further broken down along age, gender, geography and occupation.
+As the data is collected continuously on a daily basis, rather than at one point in time, as is often the case in comparable studies, results can be seen as being representative of all news and activities that occurred throughout the year.
+All results shown in the Top 100 ranking can be further broken down along age, gender, geography, and occupation.